kultur666-com/www/docs/_posts/2016-10-11-into-oblivion-by-obsidian-a-comment.md

 ---
 id: 5583
-title: '\'Into Oblivion\' by Obsidian - A Comment'
+title: \'Into Oblivion\' by Obsidian - A Comment
 date: '2016-10-11T00:10:22+00:00'
 author: syr3fx
 excerpt: 'A comment on Obsidian''s ''Into Oblivion'' album (2016).'